CR-DMcDonald/IRExitSensors/README.md

 ### Capacitive Devices

-These devices look a lot like IR touchless exit buttons, some are even advertised as such, but actually use capacitive which requires touch or has a range of about an inch.
+These devices look a lot like IR touchless exit buttons, some are even advertised as such, but actually use capacitive sensors which are touch or have a range of about an inch.

 * [HBK-E02](hbk-e01e02.md)